 To increase students’ math and reading skills, as measured by the Test of Adult Basic Education (TABE).

 To provide the skills and knowledge for students to retrieve up to 8 high school credits.

 For some participants, to prepare them to test for the General Education Development (GED) credential.

 During the Residential Phase, students may earn up to 8 high school credits in Social Studies, Science, Math, English, health/fitness, physical education, career technical education and community service.
 The Washington Youth Academy contracts with the Bremerton School District to provide these approved academic courses.
 Academic credits are issued at the end of the session when the cadet graduates from the program.
 There is no award of partial credit if the student withdraws from the program prior to completion of the Residential Phase.
 Credits earned are transcripted at the student’s next school.

 Who is eligible to attend the WYA?

 The program is voluntary and students from all over Washington State are eligible to apply and compete for admission.
-Students must be a high school dropout or expellee or on the verge of dropping out, be between the ages of 16-18 (can be younger when an applicant applies, just must be 16 by the time school starts), a U.S. citizen and resident of Washington State.
+Students must be dropped out, behind in credits or at-risk of dropping of high school.
+The student must be a resident, be between the ages of 16-18 (can be younger when an applicant applies, just must be 16 by the time school starts), a resident of Washington state and a U.S. citizen or lawful permanent resident, permanent resident alien or green card holder.
 The applicant must never have been convicted of a felony and have no legal action pending.
 The applicant must be free of illegal drugs at the time of enrollment and physically and mentally able to complete the program.
 There is no cost to attend the WYA.
 The program is FREE to the applicant.